Is thumb-sucking normal?

 Thumb-sucking in children younger than 4 is usually not a problem.
-Children who suck their thumbs often or with great intensity after the age of 4 or 5, or those who are still sucking their thumbs at age 6, are at risk for dental or speech problems.
+Children who suck their thumbs often or with great intensity around age 4 or 5, or those who are still sucking their thumbs at age 6, are at risk for dental or speech problems.

 Prolonged thumb-sucking may cause the teeth to become improperly aligned (malocclusion) or push the teeth outward.
 This usually corrects itself when the child stops thumb-sucking.
 But the longer thumb-sucking continues, the more likely it is that orthodontic treatment will be needed.